Lelant railway station: Services

-Lelant is a request stop.
-This means passengers wanting to join the train need to signal to the driver, and those who wish to alight need to inform the conductor.
+The station has an irregular service of up to 13 trains per day in each direction.
+These call only on request which means passengers wanting to join the train need to signal to the driver, and those who wish to alight need to inform the conductor.

 Cultural references

 In the book, "Tiny Stations", Lelant is the first station Dixe Wills visits on his tour of UK request stops.